13 Common Screening Interview Questions to Ask to Find Top Talent

 - Integrity

-To get started on the right foot, we recommend considering the following thirteen common interview questions.
+To get started on the right foot, we recommend considering the following thirteen common interview questions (that you can also use in an asynchronous interview format).

 Question 1: What initially attracted you to our company and this position?